Pirate radio stations are nothing new they’ve been on the go since the 1960s with Radio Caroline etc…

-We know of a lot of radio stations on the Internet that have been on the go for years and as far as we’re aware they have never owned a licence to stream.
+We know of a lot of radio stations on the Internet that have been on the go for around 20 years and as far as we’re aware they have never owned a licence to stream.

-So it seems NO one really checks if your legit or not on the Internet.
+It appears NO one really checks if your legit or not on the Internet.

 In any case you could just move your server to another IP if the authorities were snooping on your broadcasts.

 It’s amazing how popular streaming online radio has become in the last 10 years.
-So it’s little wonder there are so many pirate stations.
+So it’s little wonder there are so many Pirate stations.

 Hopefully you shouldn’t have to worry about your transmission equipment or aerials being seized by officials.